top of page

 Cover Cropping:

 We work to always have our fields in cover crops whenever they are not planted in a main (or "cash") crop.
-Cover crops can reduce weed pressure, fix atmospheric nitrogen into soil nitrogen to reduce fertilizer requirements, add organic matter to soil, relieve soil compaction, reduce erosion, improve nutrient cycling, and host beneficial microbes, insects, and nematodes.
+Cover crops can reduce weed pressure, fix atmospheric nitrogen into soil nitrogen, add organic matter to soil, relieve soil compaction, reduce erosion, improve nutrient cycling, and host beneficial microbes, insects, and nematodes.
 We only use certified organic cover crop seed (unless not available like for sunn hemp).
-Using legume cover crops, we're able to grow 40% to 100%, depending on the following crop, of our nitrogen needs directly in our soil allowing us to ship in less manure-based fertilizer.
+Using legume cover crops, we're able to grow all of our nitrogen needs directly in our soil.

 Crop rotation: